-Many enterprises have established Program and Project Management Offices (PMOs) to provide oversight and accountability for projects, yet struggle to justify their value.
+Many enterprises have established Program and Project Management Officers (PMOs) to provide oversight and accountability for projects, yet struggle to justify their value.
 Despite its prevalence, there are still many misperceptions about the role of today’s PMO.
 Unfortunately, project owners often perceive its oversight and accountability as a tax on their project.
 Project owners view their cooperation as a duty, not recognizing PMO involvement might be a benefit.
 So, to avoid being penalized, they adhere to the letter of guidelines set forth by the PMO with the same pained resignation with which they do their taxes.
 For those who understand the potential of an effective PMO, this attitude is frustrating.
 These project owners are missing an opportunity: a truly effective, strategic PMO isn’t just overhead.
 It plays a crucial role in streamlining and orchestrating efficient projects.

 The Project Owner’s Viewpoint

 A common refrain from project owners to the PMO is, “I’m driving real change here and all you do is tell me to tell you what I’m doing!”
 This complaint is understandable.
 Most people don’t enjoy getting audited by the IRS, and that’s exactly how PMO requirements can feel to project owners.
 This perception arises because most corporate PMOs cover a broad spectrum of projects and efforts.
 That means they lack time or bandwidth to fully understand each project in context.
 Since they need to provide consistency in reporting, many PMOs rely on cookie-cutter project plans and regimented status updates.
-Some structure is essential, but force fitting everyone into one monolithic standard can be counterproductive.
+Some structure is essential, but force-fitting everyone into one monolithic standard can be counterproductive.

 Building a new reputation